|Birth: ||Sep. 28, 1867|

 Carl GRAY was an unusually intelligent, handsome and impressive man.
 His robust figure stood above six feet, and his strong kindly face was given an added touch of benevolence by a fine head of wavy hair turned prematurely gray in his mid forties.
 He was fond of companionship and was a master story teller. (so wrote "Biography Resource Center", which has some incorrect information within its article about Carl)

-....as well as his being a Director of Association of American Railroads (which he helped organize in 1934) and the Railway Express Agency, plus filling the shoes at death of Maine's governor William T COBB as a director of the Maine Central Railroad to name but three....he was longest serving president, (ending as vice-chairman), since 1862 of company created by authorization of the then United States president, Abraham LINCOLN, of the, now, more than 150 year old Union Pacific Systems, successfully operating it profitably for its share holder's dividends through the Great Depression, later, serving since 1932 under younger chairman, the most honorable William Averell HARRIMAN (1891-1986), son of E H HARRIMAN, ...while achieving many great things for fellow Americans.
+....as well as his being a Director of Association of American Railroads (which he helped organize in 1934) and the Railway Express Agency, plus filling the shoes at death of Maine's governor William T COBB as a director of the Maine Central Railroad to name but three....he was longest serving president, (ending as vice-chairman), since 1862 of company created by authorization of the then United States president, Abraham LINCOLN, of the, now, more than 150 year old Union Pacific Systems, successfully operating it profitably for its share holder's dividends through the Great Depression, later, serving since 1932 under younger chairman, the most honorable William Averell HARRIMAN (1891-1986), son of E H HARRIMAN, ...while achieving many great things for fellow Americans such as, during World War One directing our nations railroad traffic after our government took charge, also assisting both President Wilson, then later President Roosevelt regarding our nations railroad affairs.

-Carl's fifty-six plus year railroad career began 20 March 1883, some say 1882, at age fourteen, adding a year, when he cleaned spittoons, delivered telegrams without pay and paid $5/month to an employee in Fayetteville to learn telegraphy in Fayetteville after they built their facilities on his parents homestead ~ ~ when in fact, it was at age fifteen that he received pay, starting in newly created railroad town of Rogers, Benton county, Arkansas, ~ ~ ending at death, 09 May 1939, one day short of 70th anniversary for driving the Golden Spike at Promontory Summit, Utah Territory, 10 MAY 1869, (occurring before his second birthday), as the vice-chairman of Union Pacific Systems, in the Mayflower hotel at Washington, District of Columbia, following dining with the oldest of their three sons.
+Carl's fifty-six plus year railroad career began 20 March 1883, some say 1882, at age fourteen, adding a year, when he cleaned spittoons, delivered telegrams without pay and paid $5/month to an employee in Fayetteville to learn telegraphy after "Frisco" built their facilities on his parents homestead ~ ~ when in fact, it was at age fifteen that he received pay, starting in newly created railroad town of Rogers, Benton county, Arkansas, ~ ~ ending at death, 09 May 1939, one day short of 70th anniversary for driving the Golden Spike at Promontory Summit, Utah Territory, 10 MAY 1869, (occurring before his second birthday), as the vice-chairman of Union Pacific Systems, in the Mayflower hotel at Washington, District of Columbia, following dining with the oldest of their three sons, ~ ~ with movie Union Pacific being shown at the Strand theater.

-David Yancey Thomas published four volumes of Arkansas And Its People, dated 1930 dedicates five pages reflecting on Carl Raymond Gray's ancestoral life including his most wonderful parents, the Arkansas pioneering educators from Maine, Colonel Oliver Crosby and Virginia L Davis Gray.
+Arkansas And Its People, dated 1930 by David Yancey Thomas published four volumes, dedicating five pages reflecting on Carl Raymond Gray's ancestoral life including his most wonderful parents, the Arkansas pioneering educators from Maine, Colonel Oliver Crosby and Virginia L Davis Gray.
 View pages 606 through 610.

 "Just six months ago today at one thirty p m Little Mudder passed peacefully away leaving life a blank to her Mankin, little sister and Little Bada and her boys life can never be finished.
 This is a very sad ending to a book begun so hopefully and with so much love but there can be no doubt God mercifully shortened her sufferings, answering her own & prayers of her friends.
 Oh that I had the tongue of a poet that I might sing the praises of truest, best and most devoted with wife and mother that ever lived and her boy hopes he will never fall behind in any of her hopes or expectations."